ssl-hep/ServiceX_frontend/docs/command_line.rst

 ======================================
 *\*The command line interface is an under-development feature that is not supported in the 3.0.0 release*

-The command line interface (CLI) is a text-based interface used to interact with the system.
+The command line interface (CLI) is a text-based interface used to interact with the ServiceX backend.
-When installed, the client provides a new command in your shell, ``servicex``.
+The client provides a new command in your shell, ``servicex``.
 This command uses a series of subcommands to work with various functions of serviceX.
+It is installed automatically when you install the servicex frontend package.

 Common command line arguments: